ARU-life-sciences/odgi_path_svg/README.md

 - Highlights specific (optionally multiple) paths through the pangenome.
 These are the `P` lines in the GFA.
 - Clips x axes so that extreme values are compressed.
 - Can subsample both edges and paths so the output SVG is smaller.
+- Renders large highlighted paths as chunks, so even absurdly large paths can be viewed in Illustrator.

 ## Usage